camunda-community-hub/zeebe-client-csharp-accelerator/examples/Zeebe-Client-Accelerator-Showcase/README.md

 docker-compose down -v
 ```

-In addition to the local environment setup with docker-compose, you should download the [Camunda Desktop Modeler](https://camunda.com/download/modeler/) to model BPMN diagrams for execution and directly deploy them to your local environment.
+In addition to the local environment setup with docker-compose, you should download the [Camunda Desktop Modeler](https://camunda.com/download/modeler/) to model BPMN diagrams for execution or open the showcases `process.bpmn` file.

 ## Show me the important parts